LahElr/my-small-tools/README.md

 ## SBU Crawler

 This script can crawl images of dataset SBU dataset mentioned in [Im2Text: Describing Images Using 1 Million Captioned Photographs](http://www.cs.virginia.edu/~vicente/sbucaptions/) with proxy.

+## CatPuzzleGameSolver

+This script solves the game Cat Organized Neatly, a result of me stuck at one stage for over 30 minutes.